Thursday, September 4, 2025

 Ray Whitaker

 Ray has four books published and two chapbooks.
 His work has been published in eleven different countries.
 Ray was a Delegate to the 2024 Writers’ International Panorama Festival.
 He participates regularly in several Zoom poetic events worldwide.
-Among them, he has been spotlighted on a US National Poetry broadcast from Quintessential Listening Poetry Online Radio in 2024, and also an International Poetry Recital hosted by The Fertile Minds out of India.
-In July 2025, he was the featured poet in David Leo Sirois’
+Among them, he has been featured on a US National Poetry broadcast by Quintessential Listening Poetry Online Radio in 2024, as well as an International Poetry Recital hosted by The Fertile Minds in India.
+In July 2025, he was the featured poet in David Leo Sirois’ Spoken World Online, which is associated with Spoken Word Paris.

 Rhonda Melanson